SrZhang4160/TeamUp/README.md

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get the app up & running on a local computer.
+A quick introduction of the minimal setup you need to get the app up & running on a local computer

 ```shell
 Usage Guide